 Your muscles need to be stressed to a point where they are FORCED to grow bigger and stronger.
 Otherwise they will stay the same, seeing no need to waste valuable energy on developing a bigger musculature.
 Something key to remember, for any physical goal, is that the body will always take the path of least resistance.
 Put it in an environment where YOUR GOAL is the only possible outcome.

-We all create a comfort zone around us.
-We build it, cherish it, come to rely on it, and then we lock ourselves in.
+We all create a comfort zone.
+We build it, cherish it, rely on it, and then we lock ourselves inside it.
 This is true for software development too.

-I was afraid that I am facing something that I can never understand.
 “I have reached my limits.
-Why add another item in my list of failures?
-Lets just drop it so that I don’t have to feel so uncomfortable.
-My world is going just fine without GDB.”
+Why add another item in list of my failures?
+Lets drop it.
+I don’t have to feel so uncomfortable.
+My world is going fine without GDB.”

 Don’t do what I did.

 This approach may work for some time and in few cases.
 Unfortunately, this attitude becomes persistent and turns into a habit.
-It begins to reflect, not only in your programming, but in every aspect of your life.
+It begins to spread from your programming skills into rest of your life.

 Guess what?
-They never came around to learn any of their favorite language.
+They didn’t come around to learn any of their favorite languages.
 First they gave up on pointers, and then C. Same guys gave up on object-oriented programming introductory classes.
 When C# classes started they weren’t ready for it at all.
 Finally they stopped programming altogether.

-Some took up graphic designing course, and rest took up quality assurance.
+Some took up graphic designing, and rest took up quality assurance.
 The attitude of shying away from difficult stripped away their dreams.